omomomomomom/example/README.md

-This is an example README file.
+This is an example README file. manually added